emehrkay/gremlinpy/README.md

 Gremlinpy
 =========

-Gremlinpy is a small library that allows you to write pure Python and output Gremlin script complete with bound parameters that can be run against a Tinkerpop 3 Gremlin server instance.
+Gremlinpy is a small library that allows you to write pure Python and output GremlinGroovy script complete with bound parameters that can be run against a Tinkerpop 3 Gremlin server instance.
 It is meant to be a low-level way for your application to communicate its intent with the graph server.
+The best way to think of Gremlinpy is as a very flexible query builder that doesn't limit what can be expressed with Python for GremlinGroovy.

 ![gremlinpy logo by Marko A. Rodriguez ](gremlinpy-logo.png)